 Advent marks the beginning of the church year and begins four weeks before Christmas.
-It is the season of expectant waiting and preparation for the celebration of the Jesus' birth.
+It is the season of expectation and preparation for the celebration of the Jesus' birth.

 The Longest Night or Blue Christmas worship offers special recognition of the struggles that many people face during holiday season.
 It is a worship of remembrance, rest, comfort, and healing.

-Christmas Eve and Christmas Day worship celebrates the birth of Jesus.
+Christmas Eve worship celebrates the birth of Jesus.

 Christmas Eve worship is December 24 at 7:00pm.